A glossary of important CommSy terms

 |Tip: You can also reactivate archived workspaces, as described in our FAQ.|

 CommSy stands for “Community System.”
 It is a web-based system that supports networked project work.
 CommSy is the section you see after logging in to CommSy.
 It consists of the workspace overview, project and community workspaces, and all other functions available there.

 CommSy is open source software (GPL) that is available for public use.
 The latest version (CommSy9) has been running on the CommSy platform since September 2017.
 Universität Hamburg used its predecessor, CommSy8, between 2013 and 2017.

 The CommSy bar is the header bar displayed in the upper section of your browser window while you are logged into CommSy.
-It offers the following functions (left to right): All workspaces, My workspaces, Search, My Copies, My Stack, Dashboard and your profile picture.
+It offers the following functions (left to right): All workspaces, My workspaces, Search, Marked entries, My Stack, Dashboard and your profile picture.
 To sign out, hover your mouse cursor over your profile picture.

 Institutes and other organizations can contact the CommSy team to request a community workspace.
 A community workspace allows you to organize multiple project workspaces centrally.
 In addition to the usual functions of a project workspace, community workspaces come with the rubrics “Project workspaces” and “Institutions.”
 You can link your institution’s community workspace to its various associated project workspaces.
 Setting up a community workspace also makes it easier to manage documents that are relevant to all members of the community.
 Simply add them once in the central community workspace instead of creating a new entry in each associated project workspace.

 |Tip: The assignment to a common workspace can be subsequently entered or deleted in the workspace settings under the item “General”.|